 Among generalist approach shoes, perhaps the biggest competitor to the Firetail 3 is Five Ten’s Guide Tennie.
-The Five Ten’s are slightly heavier but offer better climbing performance, particularly in cracks.
+The Five Ten’s are a similar weight but offer better climbing performance, particularly in cracks.
 Where they fall short of the Firetail is in traction while hiking on slippery and wet terrain (for more information on the Guide Tennie, check out our in-depth review).
 If you’re on the fence between the two, the Five Ten is likely the better true approach shoe that mixes climbing and hiking attributes, but we love the Firetail 3 for rough weather, alpine hiking in the snow and wet, and long approaches where its lightweight construction really shines.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!